MonsterMatt87/planning-poker/README.md

   - **Clear for next story** resets everything

 - 🌧️ **Emoji rain (fun room-wide effect)**
-  - Special emoji card at the end of the deck
+  - Special emoji button at the end of the card list
+  - When clicked, it rains the **emoji currently shown** on the button
-  - When clicked, triggers a synced emoji rain animation for **all participants**
+  - After raining, the button switches to a new random emoji for next time
+  - All participants see the same emoji rain instantly

 - 🔗 **Shareable link**
   - One-click **Copy share link** button